syncfusion-content/install-docs/Common/Essential-Studio/Source-Code/Source-Code.md

 13. Click Finish to exit the Setup Wizard.
 This initiates the installation of the Syncfusion Essential Studio Source Installer on your computer.

-    > Note: The Syncfusion Essential Studio Source Installer is installed on your computer, and you are informed once the installation is complete.
+    N> The Syncfusion Essential Studio Source Installer is installed on your computer, and you are informed once the installation is complete.

     ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img14.png)